-Canon 5D Mark IV versus Canon G1 X Mark III
+Canon 5D Mark IV vs G1X Mark III

-The Canon EOS 5D Mark IV and the Canon PowerShot G1 X Mark III are two digital cameras that were officially introduced, respectively, in August 2016 and October 2017.
+The Canon EOS 5D Mark IV and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in August 2016 and October 2017.
 The 5D Mark IV is a DSLR, while the G1X Mark III is a fixed lens compact.
 The cameras are based on a full frame (5D Mark IV) and an APS-C (G1X Mark III) sensor.
-The 5D Mark IV has a resolution of 30.1 megapixel, whereas the G1X Mark III provides 24 MP.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the G1X Mark III provides 24 MP.

-Body comparison: Canon 5D Mark IV vs Canon G1 X Mark III
+Body comparison: Canon 5D Mark IV vs G1X Mark III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably smaller (49 percent) than the Canon 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.